tmenguy/ha-solcast-solar/README.md

 ## Changes

 v4.3.5
+* Fix API key change detection on 429 when using multi-key by @autoSteve
 * Fix key validation corner case that could prevent start by @autoSteve
 * Stricter type checking by @autoSteve